acierto/email-inputs/README.md

 ![Unit test troubleshooting in details](./docs/unit-test-troubleshooting-in-details.png)

 As you can see from above screenshots.
 With yellow cells report shows on overview page where the coverage has not reached.
-When you drill down to the issue, you can see exact line with issue.
+When you drill down to the issue, you can see the exact line with the issue.
 In this case it's like 9, as one of the cases has not covered.

 ### Integration tests